ndriqim-lahu/TechZoneEcommerce/README.md

 ### Prerequisites

-In order to open this website is required to have just a browser.
+In order to open this website is required to have an Browser (Google Chrome).

 ### Installation